JernejPuc/eo-workshop/README.md

 To confirm that everything has installed correctly, you can navigate to the directory, where you have extracted the repository to, run `$ jupyter notebook` within your environment, and skim through [notebook 2](https://github.com/JernejPuc/eo-workshop/blob/master/eow-part-2-eo-learn-basics.ipynb).
 Afterwards, `lightgbm` installation can be verified with `$ python -c "import lightgbm; print('ok')"`.

-The data required for the rest of the workshop can be downloaded from http://eo-learn.sentinel-hub.com.s3.eu-central-1.amazonaws.com/eow_material.zip.
+The data required for the rest of the workshop can be downloaded from http://eo-learn.sentinel-hub.com.s3.eu-central-1.amazonaws.com/eow_material.zip (1.2 GB).